apache/mesos/docs/csi.md

 This action applies to adding/updating/removing a SLRP.

-For the default Mesos local authorizer, a new ACL `ACL.ModifyResourceProviderConfig` has been added， allowing operators limit the access to the above API endpoints.
+For the default Mesos local authorizer, a new ACL `ACL.ModifyResourceProviderConfig` has been added, allowing operators limit the access to the above API endpoints.

 ```protobuf